-I am eagerly anticipating Shorelines: Voices of Southwold Fishermen, by Robert Jellicoe, due to be published in October 2021 by Black Dog Books.
+Shorelines: Voices of Southwold Fishermen, by Robert Jellicoe, published by Black Dog Books in 2021.
 Bob is the curator of the Southwold Museum and the archivist for the Sailors’ Reading Room and has been very supportive and helpful with my Southwold and P.H.
 Emerson related researches.

 Orwell in Southwold: His Life and Writings in a Suffolk Town, by Ronald Binns published by Zoilus Press, 2018

 Most of P. H. Emerson’s Southwold photographs were published in ‘Pictures From Life In Field And Fen’ (1887).

 The Victorian Web website has many gems including this biography of Joseph Southall.

 The Suffolk Artists website is also good on Joseph Southall

 The Eastman Museum has a wonderful collection of P.H.
 Emerson’s photos now archived on the Wayback Machine.